Education

 Vivek Pandey is an Assistant Professor of Accounting at the University of Rochester Simon Business School.

-Pandey’s research centers on empirical accounting at the intersection of political economy, labor economics, and corporate finance.
+Pandey’s research centers on empirical accounting, often interesting with political economy and labor economics.
 He has a special interest in how frictions (e.g., informational, contractual, or belief-driven) and innovations like transparency shape and are shaped by financial, labor, and other markets.
 His recent work spans regulatory actions, political ideology, market feedback, supply chains, and disclosures.
 His research is published in top academic journals such as the Journal of Accounting and Economics and The Accounting Review.

 Pandey teaches Corporate Financial Accounting in the MBA program, helping managers and leaders become better consumers of accounting information and thereby better decision makers.
 Prior to joining the University of Rochester in 2022, he obtained a Ph.D. from the University of Southern California and an MBA from the Indian Institute of Management.